MapQuest has a whole range of useful and freely available

 Once the elevations for all locations are retrieved, the locations are used to compute square cells (polygons) which cover the area, and the cells are symbolized with a fill value from a suitable color map based on elevation.

 Here's the final result.
 It's slightly squashed in aspect ratio, since the data grid is in the lat/long coordinate system.
 The obvious data dropouts seem to be hard errors in the MapQuest service, which is slightly surprising.
 But's it's recognizably Mt.
-St. Helens - you can even see the lava dome in the crater!
+St. Helens - you can even see the

 Not surprisingly, this isn't quick to generate - the service runs at about 10 queries per second.
 (Actually, that seems pretty reasonable for a free web service!).
 The service does support querying multiple points per request - I might try to see if this decreases the latency (although this might be a bit complex to express in JEQL).